Wounded officer shot, killed suspect who killed 2 colleagues

 Witnesses said they heard about 30 gunshots during the confrontation.

 Iurato was released from the hospital on Thursday.
-Brutcher's brother, Nathan Brutcher, was wounded in the shootout.
-Nathan Brutcher hasn't been accused of playing any role in the attack.
+Butcher’s brother, Nathan Brutcher, was wounded in the shootout.
+Nathan Brutcher hasn’t been accused of playing any role in the attack.

 The bodies of both officers were brought to funeral homes in separate processions Friday, as hundreds of people gathered for a candlelight vigil outside the Bristol police station.
 In New York, the New York Yankees held a moment of silence in the officers’ honor before Game 2 of their American League Division Series game against Cleveland at Yankee Stadium.